Text and images © Copyright Pope’s Grotto Preservation Trust except where noted.

 “A prospect of Twickenham” by Peter Tillemans, c.
 1725, courtesy of the London Borough of Richmond upon Thames Art Collection.
 Pope’s Villa is the large house to the left of the centre.

 Ownership of the building has passed to Radnor House School, a wholly new enterprise.
 Although presently committed to its own development, the school supports the project for restoration.
 A working group of interested people has been formed for this purpose, its prime objectives to seek funding and oversee the work, which will probably be carried out in modest stages.
 New trustees, representing the school and other local organisations, will be appointed in order to keep the charity in being.

-The Grotto (seen left in a plan drawn by Samuel Lewis in 1785) fits English Heritage's
+The Grotto (seen right in a plan drawn by Samuel Lewis in 1785) fits Historic England's

 current criteria for a grant, but matching funding will be required.
 Restoration

 will probably start with a careful clean-